wkoszek/me/source/blog/_2016-12-18-single-command-principle.html.md

 spellcheck-allow:
 ---

+Just give me the darn command to run.
+I don't want your documentation or explanations.
+I don't want your manual pages.
+Just let me run the damn thing.
+Yes, it's very insecure, but I can open it in Vim, look through it and if it looks reasonable, I'll just execute it.
+I will go, retype or repaste the damn command, and guess what?
+With all the exploits that hide and are there to jump on me.
+Repaste.
+And afterwards I'll just hit ENTER.
+Just like that.
+Little, silly, careless ENTER.
+Click.
+ENTER pressed.
+Pum.
+No way back.

 In ["Don't document.
 Automate"][] I talked about the importance of automating steps for your workflow.
 Boring process should be automated as early as possible,